F0RTRE55/BFC/README.md

 Biofoundry Palette is a python-based planning-assistance software for gene cloning and genome engineering, enabling automated high-throughput experiments.

-To learn more about Biofoundry Palette, including program edittaion instructions and documentation, visit [BioFoundrt Research Center](https://swb.skku.edu/BioFoundryRC/index.do).
+To learn more about Biofoundry Palette, including program edittaion instructions and documentation, visit [BioFoundry Research Center](https://swb.skku.edu/BioFoundryRC/index.do).

 ## Installation
 Biofoundry Palette Program does not require additional installation.